WalletConnect/walletconnect-specs/docs/specs/clients/notify/notify-authentication.md

 ## wc_notifyWatchSubscriptions request

 - act - description of action intent.
 Must be equal to "notify_watch_subscriptions"
-- iss - did:key of an identity key.
-Enables to resolve attached blockchain account.
+- iss - did:key of client identity key
 - ksu - key server for identity key verification
-- aud - did:key of an identity key.
-Enables to resolve associated Dapp domain used.
+- aud - did:key of Notify Server identity key
 - sub - blockchain account that this request is associated with (did:pkh)

 Signed by: client identity key